sedwin928/open-gsa-redesign/_apidocs/business-services.md

 ## Getting Started
-FPDS-NG offers the following Contract Data Web Services to the Public Users:
-1. Award
-2. IDV
+**Authentication/Authorization in Beta SAM**
+* Contract Data Business Service consumers should create new system accounts in beta.SAM.gov and procuring an API_KEY.
+* Once they set up a new system account they can use the API_KEY to call Contract Data Business Web Services.
+* Below is the link to system account information: https://cm.usa.gov/confluence/display/ALL/System+Account+Documentation
+* Initially, authentication will be based on the API_KEY.
+Eventually this will be enhanced to accept authentication credentials.
+* The service can reject if incoming request doesn’t have enough privileges.
+* A place holder in beta.SAM.gov UI will be created to place WSDL files and other FAQ related documents for Contract Data Business Service.

+**Generating the API Key**
+* Registered users can request for a public API on ‘Account Details’ page.
+* Users must enter their password on ‘Account Details’ page to view the API Key information.
+If an incorrect password is entered, an error will be returned.
+* After the API Key is generated on ‘Account Details’ page, the API Key can be viewed on the Account Details page immediately.
+  The API Key is visible until users navigate to a different page.
+* If an error is encountered during the API Key generation/retrieval, then users will receive an error message and they can try again.

+**Types of Procurement Data**
+* Award – Delivery/Task Order, Purchase Order, Definitive Contract, BPA Call, Intragovernmental, Grant for Research, Funded Space Act Agreement, Training Grant and Cooperative Agreement.
+* IDV – FSS, GWAC, BOA, BPA and IDC.
-3. Other Transaction Award
+* Other Transaction Award – Other Transaction Agreement and Other Transaction Order.
-4. Other Transaction IDV
+* Other Transaction IDV – Other Transaction IDV.

-All the Contract Data Web Services offers below API operations:
+**Sub-types of Procurement Data**
+* Base – The initial record that is represented as Modification Number = 0.
+* Modification – The modification/amendment record to the initial record that is represented as Modification Number <> 0.

+**Contract Data Business Services**
 * get : Retrieves the single searched record.
 * getList : Retrieves summarized results for the searched record.
 * getVersion : Gets the Version for the searched record.
 * exists : Checks if a searched record exists in the legacy FPDS-NG database and returns ‘true’ if the record exists and ‘false’ if the return does not exist.

-FPDS-NG offers the following Referential Data Web Services to the Public Users:
-1. Department
-2. Agency
-3. Contracting Office
-4. Government Office
-5. PSC
-6. NAICS
-7. System Equipment Code
-8. Claimant Program Code
-9. Locations
-    * Countries
-    * State
-    * Place
-    * Zip
-10. Vendor

-Referential Data Web Services offers below API operations:
-* get : Retrieves the single searched record.
-* getList : Retrieves summarized results for the searched record.
-* exists : Checks if a searched record exists in the legacy FPDS-NG database and returns ‘true’ if the record exists and ‘false’ if the return does not exist.

-* Business service consumers should create new system accounts in beta.SAM.gov and procuring an API_KEY.
-* Once they set up a new system account they can use the API_KEY to call Business web services.
-* Below is the link to system account information: https://cm.usa.gov/confluence/display/ALL/System+Account+Documentation
-* Initially, authentication will be based on the API_KEY.
-Eventually this will be enhanced to accept authentication credentials.
-* The service can reject if incoming request doesn’t have enough privileges.
-* A place holder in beta.SAM.gov UI will be created to place WSDL files and other FAQ related documents for business service
+**Endpoint Information**
 Web Services can be accessed from Beta via the following sample end points:

 For Award, IDV, Other Transaction Award, Other Transaction IDV, Contract and Contract Summary: